drshahizan/HPDP/2425/assignment/A2/bdm/Transformer/big_data.md

 # 📝 Assignment Tasks

 ## 📂 Task 1: Dataset Selection
 We selected a dataset larger than 700MB from Kaggle which is the Transaction data.
+Below show the details of the data and description of the column of the dataset:

 ### 📊 Data Details
 - **Dataset**: Transaction Data